 Yes, when the temperature is over 70 degrees and in the sun it only takes a few hours for the deck to dry out.
 The stain companies (for liability purposes) want the deck to stay dry for 2 days before sealing and 5 days after sealing.
 In Michigan we all know that it is rare that it not rain for 7 days.

 Do you spray your stain?

 No, all of our stain is hand brushed, even the floor.
-The exceptions are gazebo ceiling/roofs and Clearguard.
+The exceptions are gazebo ceiling/roofs, fences, and Clear sealers.